Union Station (Chatham, New York): History

 The New York Central Railroad (NYC) took over the B&A in 1900.
 The station house was originally staffed by a ticket agent, but the ticket office was closed by the NYC in 1960.
 The last passenger service to Chatham on the east-west B&A route was daily 'Beeliner' (Budd Rail Diesel Car/"RDC") service between Albany and Boston, in 1965.
 The station remained as an active station for passenger service south along the NYC's Harlem Line until March 20, 1972.
 Under the aegis of Conrail, the station was closed in March, 1976 when freight operations from Ghent to Millerton were terminated.

 Conrail utilized the station for storage in the mid-1970s.
 In 1977, the freight railroad attempted to sell the station and surrounding land for $85,000.

 Passenger service on the Rutland Railroad from Chatham to Bennington ended in 1931, with freight service continuing until 1951.
 Tracks north to North Bennington, Vermont were abandoned in 1951 and dismantled shortly afterward.
 The removal of the last NYC Harlem Line trackage south of Church Street followed 29 years later, in 1980.
 Boston and Albany Railroad trackage remains in place and is currently used by CSX Transportation.
 The line was single-tracked by Conrail in the late 1980s.

 Chatham Union Station was listed on the National Register of Historic Places on May 1, 1974.
 In addition to active freight service, Amtrak's Lake Shore Limited long-distance passenger train between Chicago and Boston passes through Chatham without stopping.

-The station-house was beautifully renovated and reopened in 1999 to serve as a branch of the National Union Bank of Kinderhook.
+The station-house was renovated and reopened in 1999 to serve as a branch of the National Union Bank of Kinderhook.
 Currently, the Harlem Valley Rail Trail Association has plans to extend its trail along the right-of-way in front of the site of the former station.
 As of September 2016, $3.5 million was appropriated to the HVRT association in Dutchess & Columbia counties to complete this project.
 Once completed, the HVRT will contain 46 contiguous miles of path between Wassaic and Chatham.